nottrobin/robinwinslow.uk/_posts/2016-02-13-free-https-custom-hosting.md

 Encouraging HTTPS
 ===

-As I said earlier, one of the downsides here is we can't serve get quite 100% of our visitors to use HTTPS (they could choose to visit `http://mytestwebsite.robinwinslow.uk` instead of `https://mytestwebsite.robinwinslow.uk`).
+As I said earlier, one of the downsides here is we can't get quite 100% of our visitors to use HTTPS (they could choose to visit `http://mytestwebsite.robinwinslow.uk` instead of `https://mytestwebsite.robinwinslow.uk`).